Fuglsang Manor: Early history

 The history of the estate can be tracked back to 1368.
 The original fortified castle was located a few hundred metres further north, where remains can still be seen.
 The location at the edge of marshland where Flintinge Stream mouths in the Guldborgsund Strait, close to the only ford in the area, has made it of strategic importance in the area.

 In the 16th century, Fuglsang was moved to its current location on a larger islet, surrounded by broad moats.
 This building was demolished in 1849 and replaced by a Neoclassical main building.
 The park, still seen today, was also founded at this event.

 Rolf Viggo de Neergaard took over the property from his parents in 1866, but due to fungal attacks on the timber, the only 26-year-old building had to be demolished.

-The current building was built from 1868-69 to the design of his cousin architect J. G. Zinn who has also designed several buildings at the Holmen Naval Base in Copenhagen.
+The current building was built from 1868-69 to the design of his cousin architect Jens G. Zinn who has also designed several buildings at the Holmen Naval Base in Copenhagen.